EvadeDroid: A Practical Evasion Attack on Machine Learning for Black-box Android Malware Detection: Related Work

 To investigate problem-space manipulations, Grosse et al.~\cite{b20} manipulated the Android Manifest files based on the feature-space perturbations.
-Berger et al.~\cite{b24} and Li et al,~\cite{b75,b90} used a similar approach; however, they considered both Manifest files and Dalvik bytecodes of Android apps in their modification methods.
-The practicality of these attacks is also questionable because the generated adversarial examples do not meet the problem-space constraints~\cite{b26} (e.g., preserved semantics and robustness to preprocessing).
-For instance, Li et al.~\cite{b75} reported that 5 among 10 manipulated apps that are validated cannot run.
+Berger et al.~\cite{b24} and Li et al.~\cite{b75,b90} used a similar approach; however, they considered both Manifest files and Dalvik bytecodes of Android apps in their modification methods.
+Zhang et al.~\cite{zhang2021shadowdroid} introduced an adversarial attack called \textit{ShadowDroid} to generate AEs using a substitute model built on permissions and API call features. \ha{Xu et al.~\cite{xu2023gendroid} introduced GenDroid, a query-based attack that employed GA by integrating an evolutionary strategy based on Gaussian Process Regression.} The practicality of these attacks is also questionable because the generated AEs \ha{might not satisfy all the constraints in the problem space}~\cite{b26} (e.g., \ha{plausibility} and robustness to preprocessing).
+For instance, Li et al.~\cite{b75} reported that 5 out of 10 manipulated apps that were validated could not run successfully.
+Furthermore, unused features \ha{injected into APKs} by the attacks discussed in\ha{~\cite{b20,b24,b75,b90,zhang2021shadowdroid,xu2023gendroid} not only raise plausibility concerns but also render them susceptible to elimination by preprocessing operator}~\cite{b26}, \ha{especially those features incorporated into} Manifest files.

-In addition to the aforementioned studies, some (e.g.,~\cite{b26,b27,b28,b29}) have considered the \textit{inverse feature-mapping problem} when presenting practical adversarial examples in the Android domain.
-Pierazzi et al.~\cite{b26} proposed a problem-space evasion attack to generate real-world adversarial examples by applying functionality-preserving transformations into the input malware samples.
+In addition to the aforementioned studies, some (e.g.,~\cite{b26,b27,b28,b29}) have considered the \textit{inverse feature-mapping problem} when presenting practical AEs in the Android domain.
+Pierazzi et al.~\cite{b26} proposed a problem-space adversarial attack to generate real-world AEs by applying functionality-preserving transformations to the input malware apps.
 Chen et al.~\cite{b27} added adversarial perturbations found by a substitute ML model to Android malware apps.
-Cara et al.~\cite{b28} proposed a practical evasion attack by injecting system API calls determined via mimicry attack on APKs.
-The main shortcoming of these studies is the authors assume an adversary to have perfect knowledge~\cite{b26} or limited knowledge~\cite{b27,b28} about target classifiers, while in real scenarios, an adversary often has zero knowledge about target malware detectors.
+Cara et al.~\cite{b28} presented a practical evasion attack by injecting system API calls determined via mimicry attack on APKs.
+Li et al.~\cite{li2023black} proposed a problem-space attack called \textit{BagAmmo}, targeting function call graph (FCG) based malware detection.
+The main shortcoming of these studies is that the authors assume the adversary to have perfect knowledge\cite{b26} or limited knowledge~\cite{b27,b28} about the target classifiers (e.g., knowing the feature space or accessing the training set), while in real scenarios (e.g., bypassing antivirus engines), an adversary often has zero knowledge about the target malware detectors.
+For instance, BagAmmo~\cite{li2023black} assumes that the target malware detector is based on FCG, which implies that it has some knowledge about the target model.
+Note that this assumption may not be applicable in all real-world scenarios, as different malware detectors may employ diverse feature sets.